Marianus II of Arborea: Biography

-On 4 January 1295, he made a political about turn and left the third part of Cagliari to Pisa.
+On 4 January 1295, he made a political about-turn and left the third part of Cagliari to Pisa.
 A little later, he took part with his Gherardeschi in-laws in the siege of Villa di Chiesa, defended by the Guelphs of Donoratico.
 He was wounded and took refuge in San Leonardo di Siete Fuentes, where, according to some sources, he was poisoned in 1297 by the Pisans who wanted to extend their authority in Cagliari to the Argentiera of Cixerri.

-Asides from his son and successor, John, he left a daughter and an illegitimate son named Barisone (died 1305).
+Aside from his son and successor, John, he left a daughter and an illegitimate son named Barisone (died 1305).